Paul George Shares Touching Message For Former Pacers’ Teammate David West

 West finishes his career with 1,034 career NBA games played.
 He averaged 13.6 points per game throughout his 15-year career to go along with 6.4 rebounds and 2.2 assists.
 In addition to those numbers, West shot 49.5 percent from the field overall, which shows just how consistent he was on the offensive end of the court on a nightly basis.

-At 38 years old, West is coming off back-to-back championship wins with the Golden State Warriors.
+At 38-years-old, West is coming off back-to-back championship wins with the Golden State Warriors.
 While he became a bit of a ring chaser at the end of his career, no one can take anything away from him.
 He played the game right all the way through the end of his career.

 The NBA is going to miss West and the kind of attitude that he brought to the court.
 As veterans continue retiring, that kind of mentality will begin heading out the door with them.